Bad Mojo: Reception

 According to co-producer Alex Louie, the original 1996 release of Bad Mojo was commercially successful.
 Following the game's launch, Macworld reported that it was "selling steadily."
 By February 1997, roughly 12 months after its release, its sales had reached 175,000 units.
 Louie said in 2004 that he was "pretty sure we sold over 200,000 units" by the end of Bad Mojos shelf life.
 It also received accolades from critics.
 Inside Mac Games nominated Bad Mojo as its pick for 1996's best adventure game, but ultimately presented the award to Titanic: Adventure Out of Time.
 Conversely, the editors of Macworld gave Bad Mojo their 1996 "Best Role-Playing Game" award.
 Steven Levy of the magazine called it "an amazing experience".
 In 2011, Adventure Gamers named Bad Mojo the 30th-best adventure game ever released.

 Arinn Dembo, writing for Computer Gaming World, gave the game 4 stars.
 MacAddict magazine gave the game its highest rating of "Freakin' Awesome", with reviewer Kathy Tafel praising the game's world as "rich" and saying that it was "both amusing and disgusting."
 A reviewer for Maximum opined that the game's unique and eerie story and presentation make it a compelling experience in spite of the limited gameplay.
 However, he felt that the lack of longevity was a major downside.
 A reviewer for Next Generation commented that "Bad Mojo isn't the best graphic adventure, but it's got something that counts a long ways - peculiarity. ... no other adventure has been as willing to show the savage gruesomeness of mankind's sloth."

 The editors of PC Gamer US presented Bad Mojo Redux with their "Best Adventure Game 2004" award.
 Chuck Osborn of the magazine wrote that it "remains as inventive and resourceful as ever — and [is] ultimately better than any other adventure released this year."

+The game was recognized as a cultural asset and selected for the permanent collection of Deutsches Literaturarchiv Marbach.